benji-york/twotieredkanban/doc/index.rst

 book `Kanban, by David Anderson
 <https://www.amazon.com/dp/B0057H2M70>`_ (and elsewhere).

-Feature-flow can and should be used with other agile practices, as part of a larger process.
+Feature flow can and should be used with other agile practices, as part of a larger process.